mdadams/clang_libraries_companion/README.md

 Some of the code examples require std::format (introduced in C++20).
-If the C++ standard library implementation being used does not support std::format, a customized version of the fmt library can be used for std::format support.
+If the C++ standard library implementation being used does not support std::format, a customized version of the fmt library can be automatically installed (as part of the build process) to provide this support.

-To build all of the code examples (and optionally run all of the demos), do the following:
+To build all of the code examples (and optionally run all of the associated demos), do the following:

-0. Specify any special directories that are needed in order for the software dependencies (e.g., executables, headers, or libraries) to be found successfully.  **This step is typically only required if some of the software dependencies are installed in locations where they would not normally be found by the build process.**
+0. Initialize the environment such that the necessary software dependencies (e.g., executables, headers, or libraries) will be found successfully at build time.
+   **This step is typically only required if some of the software dependencies are installed in locations where they would not normally be found by the build process.**
    When this step is required, it might look something like the following:

        # Initialize the following variables used to configure the